Mirror Universe: Discovery

 The first season of Star Trek: Discovery has a storyline involving the Mirror Universe.
 Captain Gabriel Lorca, commander of the USS Discovery, is discovered to be an inhabitant of the Mirror Universe on account of his intolerance to bright light, a genetic trait common to all humans from the Mirror Universe.

 In 2018, Comic Book Resources rated Discovery's Mirror Universe saga as the 18th best multi-part episode story of Star Trek.

 Episodes

+Prodigy

+In the second season of Star Trek: Prodigy, the crew of the USS Protostar wind up in the mirror universe after an interphasic rift splits the USS Voyager-A into a number of alternate realities.

 Appearances in other media

 In addition to the television episodes, a number of ancillary tie-in works make use of the Mirror Universe setting.
 These works may contradict continuity as established in the television episodes, and are not considered canon.

 Novels

 Star Trek: Stargazer

 The Star Trek: Stargazer novel Three by Michael Jan Friedman features the Mirror Universe.

 Dark Mirror

 The Star Trek: The Next Generation book Dark Mirror, written by Diane Duane, offers another explanation of what happened after Captain Kirk and three of his crew encountered the Mirror Universe.
 In the novel, the Empire is still in existence in the 24th century.
 The point of divergence initially appears to be the Eugenics Wars where the genetic supermen were not defeated and eventually turned on each other resulting in atomic war, but works dating back to the days of ancient Greece supporting the Empire's current mindset are noted.